05 Apr The Beginner’s Guide to Enjoying a Job You Hate: 8 Steps to Getting the Most out of Right Now

 You can either sit idle while your story gets written or you can wake up and start writing it yourself.

-If you are currently stuck in a pile of meaningless work and desperately need a change, there’s a good chance I can help.
-That’s exactly why I created the Live Off Your Passion career course – to help you find passion and build a career around work you love.
+If you are currently stuck in a pile of meaningless work and desperately need a change, there’s a good chance we can help.
+That’s exactly why we created the Live Off Your Passion Guided-Discovery career course – to help you find passion and build a career around work that actually matters to you and to the world (including building out your side-hustle while at your current gig).
+You are always welcome to try the course out risk free if you think it’ll help.
+Here are all the details and member stories.